-To earn your Program Management Professional (PgMP)® credential, you need to meet the experience and education requirements, and pass the panel review, the multiple-choice examination and the Multi-rater Assessment (MRA).
+To earn your Program Management Professional (PgMP)® credential, you need to meet the experience and education requirements, and pass the panel review and the multiple-choice examination.
 Regardless of how advanced your program management experience or education might be, you should still prepare vigorously for the exam.

 Successful PgMP candidates typically use multiple study aids — including courses, self-study and study groups — and will spend many hours to prepare.
 Make sure you leave yourself plenty of preparation time before you take the multiple-choice exam.